 The needs of the C-suite buying influence are often quite different from other stakeholders; sellers need to tailor their messages to them accordingly.
 These executives focus more on achieving the long-term vision of the company than on day-to-day tasks.
 When selling to the C-suite, your solution needs to address long-term goals.

->

-> Effectively selling to the C-suite requires a deeper understanding of how to decipher their decision-making style, how they disseminate information and how to provide materials tailored to their unique style.
-An effective presentation involves much more than how you build your slide deck.
+Effectively selling to the C-suite requires a deeper understanding of how to decipher their decision-making style, how they disseminate information and how to provide materials tailored to their unique style.
+An effective sales strategy presentation involves much more than how you build your slide deck.
 Instead, it’s how you tailor your messaging to resonate with your C-level buying influence, the order you provide them content and the types of content you share.

->

-> In 2018, companies reported that 32 percent of forecasted opportunities resulted in competitive losses, with another 21 percent resulting in no decision, according to CSO Insights’ 2018-2019 Sales Performance Report.
+In 2018, companies reported that 32 percent of forecasted opportunities resulted in competitive losses, with another 21 percent resulting in no decision, according to CSO Insights’ 2018-2019 Sales Performance Report.
 While there are many factors that contribute to less-than-perfect win rates, selling to the C-suite is one of them.
 Here are techniques you should master before selling to c-level executives.

 According to Miller Heiman Group research, all C-level executives fall into one of five decision-making styles.
 You need to classify the executive you’re selling to into one of these five categories—and then tailor your messaging and selling strategy to resonate with this behavior type.
 The five decision-making styles are: